Dosage Form: tablet, extended release

 Significant enlargement of the mammary glands, in excess of the normal enlargement for pregnant rabbits, was found with doses greater than or equal to 1.2 mg/kg/day (2.1 times the maximum human dose on a mg/m2 basis).
-This effect occurred only in pregnant rabbits and regressed during lactation.
+This effect occured only in a pregnant rabits and regressed during lactation.

 Similar changes in the mammary glands were not observed in rats or monkeys.

 There are no adequate and well-controlled studies in pregnant women.
 If Felodipine is used during pregnancy, or if the patient becomes pregnant while taking this drug, she should be apprised of the potential hazard to the fetus, possible digital anomalies of the infant, and the potential effects of Felodipine on labor and delivery and on the mammary glands of pregnant females.